 After all major browser vendors decided they will no longer trust the company's certificates, StartCom, a certificate authority based in Beijing, is being shut down by its board of directors (Security Week).

 After six years at the head of HP, during which time the company split into four entities, Meg Whitman has announced that her work there is done: the business is better and more agile.
 She's stepping down as CEO of HP Enterprise this coming February.
 She does plan to retain her non-executive chair role (Computing).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Canada, the European Union, Japan, the Philippines, Russia, the United Kingdom, and the United States.
+Today's issue includes events affecting Australia, Canada, European Union, Japan, Philippines, Russia, United Kingdom, United States.

 SPONSOR & SUPPORT

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.

 People ask us (a lot) how they can support what we do.
 We have our sponsorships and services, of course, but those are not always within every supporter's financial reach, or it might just not be the right time for you to do those things.
 That's why we launched our new Patreon site, where we've created a wider variety of support levels, each with some new benefits.
 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.
 Become a patron today.